What does Value mean?Personal Development

 The New Sales Pitch

-Now let’s look the same sales pitch but framing it into a context for understanding value.
+Now let’s look the same sales pitch but framing it into a new context.

 “An entry level Data Scientist makes around $120,000/year.
 That translates to $57.69/hr in direct labor costs in your department.
 If they spend 80% of their time on ETL work (1,664 hrs/yr) and we can cut that in half, you’d save $47,998 in labor costs.
 Our product/service costs only X% of those savings.
 With the time you save, your Data Scientist can work on new projects.”